capactio/capact/docs/proposal/20211207-delegated-storage.md

   - [go-cloud](https://github.com/google/go-cloud)
   - [stow](https://github.com/graymeta/stow)

+## Configuring default storage backends

+1. System Administrator configures default backends in Policy.

+    ```yaml
+    rules: [...] # rules for Interfaces

+    # ...

+    default:
+      typeInstance:
+        backend:
+          id: a36ed738-dfe7-45ec-acd1-8e44e8db893b
+          description: "Default Capact PostgreSQL backend"
+    ```

+    Default storage backend should have `additionalParameters` empty (`null`) or optional, in order to work properly.
+When updating Policy, the default backend storage will be validated to see if it meets the criteria.

+1. To make it easy to define default backend storages, in Global and Action Policies we introduce additional feature - default TypeInstance injection configuration:

+    ```yaml
+    rules: [...] # rules for Interfaces

+    common: # properties applied to all rules above
+      inject:
+        requiredTypeInstances:
+        - id: "3ef2e4ac-9070-4093-a3ce-142139fd4a16"
+          description: "Helm storage (cap.type.helm.storage:0.1.0)"

+          # it works globally, not only for storage backends:
+        - id: "c4f66896-c2a1-4031-b847-b55ae6a26c80"
+          description: "GCP SA (cap.type.gcp.auth.service-account:0.1.0)"

+    default: # ...
+    ```

+    Such list of default TypeInstance to inject will be automatically merged with other injection rules for all Interface rules.
+The required TypeInstances are injected into workflow only if such TypeInstance is truly required ([see source code](https://github.com/capactio/capact/blob/48502d764aaab9fd4133c2ad70ba82501ad7a35b/pkg/hub/client/policy_enforced_client.go#L123)).

+1. Of course, System Administrator or System User may override the defaults using current Policy syntax:

+    ```yaml
+    rules:
+      - interface:
+          path: cap.interface.database.postgresql.install
+        oneOf:
+          - implementationConstraints:
+                # constraints to select Bitnami PostgreSQL installation, for example:
+                path: cap.implementation.bitnami.postgresql.install
+            inject:
+              requiredTypeInstances:
+                - id: b4cf15d2-79b1-45ee-9729-6b83289ecabc # Different TypeInstance of `cap.type.helm.storage` Type - it will be used instead of the one from `common.inject`
+                  description: "Helm Release storage"

+    common: # properties applied to all rules above
+      inject:
+        requiredTypeInstances:
+        - id: "3ef2e4ac-9070-4093-a3ce-142139fd4a16"
+          description: "Helm storage (cap.type.helm.storage:0.1.0)"
+    ```

 ## Uninstalling storage backends

 As described in the [Workflow syntax - Create](#workflow-syntax---create) section, every TypeInstance that uses a given storage backend, will use the `uses` property set: